FHOOEAIST/jack/src/site/markdown/index.md

 - **Reflection:** Contains different utility functionality for reflection based code like extracting all fields of a class containing also the super classes' fields.
 - **Stream:** The stream package consists of extensions for `java.lang.Stream` like different mapping methods.
 - **String:** Contains useful utility classes for operating with strings

-## Contribution

-If you want to add your own stuff, first check if there is already a package in which it fits in.
-If not, then create a new one.
-Do not add dependencies to other frameworks like Spring.